Most attorneys offer free consultations for injury victims. Use this helpful worksheet to choose the best attorney to handle your claim.

 Why Consult a Personal Injury Attorney?

-You can make an informed decision about moving forward with an injury claim if you’ve taken the time to consult with an experienced attorney.
 Most injury attorneys offer free consultations.
+You can make a more informed decision about moving forward with a claim if you’ve consulted an experienced attorney.
 You owe it to yourself to get a professional opinion of the strength of your claim and the amount of compensation you can reasonably expect.

 The most common types of injury claims arise from vehicle collisions and slip and fall accidents.
 In most cases, you’re entitled to seek compensation for your damages from the at-fault driver or property owner.
 For injury victims, that means filing a claim with the at-fault party’s insurance company.

 If you’ve fully recovered from relatively minor injuries, you might decide to handle your own injury claim.
 If you are confident in your negotiation skills and know what your claim is worth, you’ll probably be fine.
 But it’s worth the time to get a legal opinion up front, especially when there’s no cost or obligation.

 Injury claims like medical malpractice and product liability claims are legally complex and should always be handled by an experienced law firm specializing in those types of cases.

 Similarly, claims involving severe injuries or wrongful death are best handled by an attorney to maximize compensation.
 Insurance companies routinely offer lower settlements on high-dollar claims to victims or families who aren’t represented by counsel.